See LNER class J94 for details.

 After the war the locomotive carried the number 134 in line with the renumbering of the Ministry of Defence locomotives.

-It was bought by the NCB for use at Primrose Hill Colliery Swillington in 1965
+It was bought by the NCB and moved to the Allerton Bywater Workshops in Yorkshire in September 1965 before going to Primrose Hill Colliery Swillington in March 1966.

 It would appear the National Coal Board (NCB) simply added the prefix S to make it S134.

 During the locomotives period with the NCB it was used to test different grades of coal with an under feed stoker.